Ducati Logo

 Ducati Logo 1959-1967

-In the 1960s, the “winged” theme continued.
-The brand’s new symbol is an eagle holding a flag with the inscription “MOTO DUCATI” in its paws.
-This bird not only personified freedom but was also the favorite mascot of many Italian producers.
+In the 1960s, the “winged” theme was continued.
+The new brand symbol was an eagle holding a flag bearing the inscription “MOTO DUCATI.”
+This bird embodied freedom and was a favorite mascot of many Italian manufacturers.

 1967 – 1977